mdean808/bbcode-wiki-converter/README.md

-# BBCode Converter
+# BBCode Markup Converter
-A BBCode converter program written using JS and Electron
+A BBCode converter program written using JS and Electron.
+It's main function is converting BBCode to Wiki Markup

 # Installation
 Download the most recent zip and extract it.